 The simple solution is to make sure this shutoff system is in place and working properly.
 This is especially important given that it’s actually the law in some states!

-Most systems will use a small cork disk which respond to rain by expanding in the rain.
+Most systems will use a small cork disk that respond to rain by expanding in the rain.
 Being cork though, this system can degrade over time which is why you need to check it when you first set it up.
 You can always replace this though!

 You should calibrate the system to provide ½ to ¾ inch during an irrigation event.
 This is something many people don’t realize and it’s common to actually have no idea how much water is needed for irrigation!
 Calibrate your system to apply this much water and it will help to promote the healthiest lawn possible.